mtsinganis/WearableComputing/CodeBook.md

     * Unit : String factor
 * `subject_ID`
     * Subject (individual) participating to study.
-    * Field does not contain real name but an Id tag
+    * Field does not contain real name but an ID tag
         * Its range is from 1 to 30
     * Type : integer
     * Unit : NA, identifier